Joseph Juran biography and theory

-Before the end of the Second World War, Joseph Juran started a new career as a freelance consultant and he combined this work with his post as an assistant professor at New York University.
-This combination led him to teach courses in quality management and he gave round table seminars with executives and ran all kinds of projects at large clients such as Gillette, Hamilton Watch Company and Borg-Warner.
+Before the end of the Second World War, Juran started a new career as a freelance consultant and he combined this work with his post as an assistant professor at New York University.
+This combination led him to teach courses in quality management, give round table seminars with executives and run all kinds of projects at large clients such as Gillette, Hamilton Watch Company and Borg-Warner.

-Joseph Juran was active as a consultant until the 1990s.
-He consulted for various American, Japanese and Western European organizations such as Philips, Xerox, Volkswagen, Toyota and many more.
-Joseph Juran was also the founder of the Juran Institute and the Juran Foundation.
+Joseph was also the founder of the Juran Institute and the Juran Foundation.
 He died of a stroke at the age of 103.

 - “Without a standard there is no logical basis for making a decision or taking action.”

 - “Goal setting has traditionally been based on past performance.
 This practice has tended to perpetuate the sins of the past.”

 - “All improvement happens project by project and in no other way.”

 - “It is most important that top management be quality-minded.
 In the absence of sincere manifestation of interest at the top, little will happen below.”